dafny-lang/rfcs/0012-unicode-strings.md

 which must be used in pairs in order to encode some characters in UTF-16, and are not assignable Unicode code points themselves.

-I propose a breaking change in Dafny 4.0, to make `char` represent any Unicode code point, independent of the encoding used.
+I propose a breaking change in Dafny 4.0, to make `char` represent Unicode code points instead, independent of the encoding used.
 This means that the corresponding `int` value for a `char` must always be a [Unicode scalar value](https://www.unicode.org/versions/Unicode14.0.0/ch03.pdf#G7404), meaning any value in the range `[0, 0x11_0000)` but excluding the surrogate code points from `[0xD800, 0xE000)`.

 # Motivation